 - Handbook of Cancer Pain Management.
 5th Edition.
 Wisconsin Cancer Pain Initiative; 1996.

 Version History: This Fast Fact was originally edited by David E Weissman MD.
-2nd Edition published July 2005; 3rd Edition May 2015.
-Current version re-copy-edited May 2015 after a revision in December 2012 to add clarifying language about opioid escalation in sedated patients; transbuccal fentanyl language added.
+2nd Edition published July 2005; 3rd Edition May 2015 after a revision in December 2012 to add clarifying language about opioid escalation in sedated patients; transbuccal fentanyl language added.
+Updated again in August 2020 by Andrew Kamell MD.

 Fast Facts and Concepts are edited by Sean Marks MD (Medical College of Wisconsin) and associate editor Drew A Rosielle MD (University of Minnesota Medical School), with the generous support of a volunteer peer-review editorial board, and are made available online by the Palliative Care Network of Wisconsin (PCNOW); the authors of each individual Fast Fact are solely responsible for that Fast Fact’s content.
 The full set of Fast Facts are available at Palliative Care Network of Wisconsin with contact information, and how to reference Fast Facts.